College Football Expert Picks, Predictions: Week 15

-College football expert picks, predictions for Week 15 highlighted by Arizona State at Arizona, LSU at Florida, USC at UCLA
+College football expert picks, predictions for Week 15 highlighted by North Carolina at Miami, LSU at Florida, USC at UCLA

 * next to the pick means the team will win, but not cover.